-In the opinion of Bond Counsel, assuming compliance by the Commonwealth with certain tax covenants described herein, under existing law, interest on the Bonds is excluded from the gross income of the owners of the Bonds for federal income tax purposes pursuant to Section 103 of the Internal Revenue Code of 1986, as amended (the "Code"), and is not an item of tax preference under Section 57 of the Code for purposes of computing the alternative minimum tax.
+In the opinion of Bond Counsel, under existing law, and assuming continued compliance with various requirements of the Internal Revenue Code of 1986, as amended, interest on the Bonds will not be included in the gross income of holders of the Bonds for federal income tax purposes.
+While interest on the Bonds will not constitute a preference item for purposes of computation of the alternative minimum tax imposed on certain individuals and corporations, interest on the Bonds will be included in the "adjusted current earnings" of corporate holders of the Bonds and therefore will be taken into account in computing the alternative minimum tax imposed on certain corporations.
 In the opinion of Bond Counsel, interest on the Bonds and any profit made on the sale thereof are exempt from Massachusetts personal income taxes, and the Bonds are exempt from Massachusetts personal property taxes.
-In the case of certain corporate holders of the Bonds, interest on the Bonds will be included in the calculation of the federal alternative minimum tax as a result of the inclusion of interest on the Bonds in "adjusted current earnings".
-See "TAX EXEMPTION" herein.
+See "Tax Exemption" herein.

-\$450,000,000 General Obligation Bonds Consolidated Loan of 2014, Series C
+\$350,000,000 General Obligation Bonds Consolidated Loan of 2014 Series E (Green Bonds)